reillymedia/sevenslegal/themes/netlify-basic/content/blog/juveniles-given-a-chance-with-new-laws.md

-+++
+---
+title: "Juveniles Given a Chance with New Laws"
+yoast_title: "Juveniles Given a Chance with New Laws"
+yoast_description: "New laws in California will end life sentencing for children and teens and allow them the opportunity for parole after 25 years."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Juvenile Crime"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "The treatment of juveniles in the justice system has been debated for years.
+summary: "The treatment of juveniles in the justice system has been debated for years.
 New laws in California will end life sentencing for children and teens and allow them the opportunity for parole after 25 years.
-New Laws Give Juveniles a Chance For juveniles entering the justice system at a young age, it can feel as" tags = ["Juvenile Crime", "Blog"] title = "Juveniles Given a Chance with New Laws" url = "/blog/juveniles-given-chance-new-laws"
+New Laws Give Juveniles a Chance For juveniles entering the justice system at a young age, it can feel as"

-+++
+tags: [
+  "Criminal Defense",
+  "criminal defense attorney",
+  "criminal defense lawyer",
+  "juvenile crime",
+  "Juveniles",
+  "Michael Rizo",
+  "new laws",
+  "underage drinking",
+  "underage dui"
+]
+url: "/blog/juveniles-given-chance-new-laws/776/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/PoliceBodyCameras.jpg"
+img_alt: "new laws"
+---
 The treatment of juveniles in the justice system has been debated for years.
 New laws in California will end life sentencing for children and teens and allow them the opportunity for parole after 25 years.

 ## Juveniles Given a Chance with New Laws